SUMMER & FALL 2022 ISSUE

 Vail Dance Festival Dancing in the Streets

-The Vail Dance Festival showcases incredible performers with four unique performances taking place for free at Solaris Plaza in Vail Village.
+The Vail Dance Festival showcases incredible performers with unique performances taking place for free at various Vail Village and Lionshead locations.

 FREE Wednesday Art Walks

 Enjoy a free one-hour public art tour of Vail each Wednesday (July 7 – September 1).
 Meet at the Vail Village Welcome Center at 11am!
 The tour winds its way through the Village with discussions of the history of Vail, the founding of Vail Mountain, and the importance of site-specific art.
 The Town of Vail’s public collection includes over 55 works of art and you’ll get a taste of many during this unique tour.

 Join us every Tuesday and Thursday at 11am for a colorful history tour of Vail!
 The rich history of Vail comes alive with this popular walking tour covering the early days of Vail, entertaining facts and historic landmarks.
 Meet at the Colorado Ski Museum, a $5 donation per guest is requested.

 Visit the Colorado Ski & Snowboard Museum for FREE

 Located in the upper level of the Vail Village parking structure, learn about the history of Vail, skiing, snowboarding and the 10th Mountain Division with interactive exhibits and more!

 Tuesday Hot Summer Nights Concert Series